frarixeddu555/simple_riscv/README.md

 # RISCV core
 A 32-bit RISC-V processor architecture.
 This project was devoloped as the final deliverable for the "Design of integrated systems" course during my Master's degree.
-The core's functionality has been validated through various applications that included interfacing with GPIO, I2C, timer and digital filter (with hardware acceleration) modules.
+The core's functionality has been validated using custom assembly programs designed to control various peripherals, including GPIO, I2C, a timer, and a digital filter module with hardware acceleration.

 ## Features
 RV32I implemented instructions: